Equity, Diversity, and Inclusion

 We do not do this work alone

-We support active participation towards improving various sectors of the profession and the community by advocating for affordable housing and accessible design practices.
-Understanding that this work is ongoing, we continue to volunteer, financially support, and educate ourselves on the needs and solutions for the various communities we serve.
-We are dedicated to collaboration with our community partners, neighbors, and professional colleagues to create the best solutions possible for a more equitable, diverse, inclusive, and just society in all facets.
+We support active participation in improving various sectors of the profession and the community by advocating for affordable housing and accessible design practices.
+Understanding that this work is ongoing, we continue to volunteer, financially support, and educate ourselves on the needs and solutions of the various communities we serve.

 Housing Partners